AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/introduction.md

 For detailed information on API usage, parameters, and example requests, view the relevant topics in the **API Reference** section of the Experience Manager Guides documentation.

+>[!NOTE]
+>
+> You can also refer to the **Swagger documentation** for the publicly available REST APIs at `https://<aem-author-url>/libs/fmdita/clientlibs/api-docs/index.html`.
+Currently, only APIs related to Assets, Baseline, and Reporting are available in the Swagger documentation.

 ## Additional resources